DavidAppleyard.com

 (2) Amsterdam is not the capital but the principal city of the Netherlands.

 A principle is a basic rule or norm.
-An important principle of our criminal justice system is that a defendant is presumed innocent until proven guilty in a court of law.
+A fundamental principle of our criminal justice system is that a defendant is presumed innocent until proven guilty.

-prise + prize You might be able to prise (AmE prize) open a simple lock with a screwdriver.
+prise + prize You might be able to prise (AmE prize, pry) open a simple lock with a screwdriver.

 A prize is something awarded to the winner of a competition.
 The farmer was proud of his prize bull.